Skip to Content

 You enter marriage to form a partnership with your spouse.
 Your divorce should have a similar partnership with someone who has your best interests in mind.
 This is how a divorce attorney can help.
 In addition to supporting you during the difficult and stressful process, a divorce attorney can help in many ways.
 From gathering evidentiary information through the discovery process to helping to keep the emotions out of the mediation process, a divorce attorney has one goal: to help you get the outcome you seek.

 Divorce can be complicated, stressful, and emotional.
 If you are facing a divorce, you should have support on your side that can help you fight for the best outcome possible in your case.
-Call (720) 744-3513 or contact us online to schedule a consultation with a Colorado Springs contested divorce lawyer today.
+Call (720) 744-3513 or contact us online to schedule a free consultation with a Colorado Springs contested divorce lawyer today.

 • Individualized Attention